Kagami/shitsu/README.md

 etc. be we will examine the simpliest one.)

 * Windows
-    1. get the latest python 2.x from <http://python.org/download/> and install it
+    1. Get the latest python 2.x from <http://python.org/download/> and install it.
-    2. click the zip button at the top of this page, save and unpack
+    2. Click the zip button at the top of this page, save and unpack.
-    3. go to the shitsu/shitsu directory and copy the file shitsu.example.cfg
+    3. Go to the shitsu/shitsu directory and copy the file shitsu.example.cfg
-    to shitsu.cfg - there will be your config
+    to shitsu.cfg - there will be your config.
 * Linux (Debian example)
     1. `sudo apt-get install python-pip`
     2. `sudo apt-get install git-core`
     3. `sudo pip install git+https://github.com/Kagami/shitsu.git`
-    4. `shitsu` and answer **y** - shitsu will create stub config in your home folder
+    4. `shitsu` and answer **y** - shitsu will create stub config in your home folder.

 ### Configuration

-Only **jid** and **password** options required.
-Other options meant to be
+**jid**, **password** and **owner\_jid** options are required.
-self-documenting - read the comments.
+Other options meant to be self-documenting - read the comments.

 ### Usage